differentpla-net/differentpla-net.github.io/_posts/2012-04-03-sql-server-management-studio-unable-to-read-the-list-of-previously-registered-servers-on-this-system.md

 Back from rebooting.

-A couple of days ago, I "cleaned out" my <tt>%APPDATA%\Temp</tt> folder.
+A couple of days ago, I "cleaned out" my `%APPDATA%\Temp` folder.
 It seems that I deleted a bit too much.
-Recreating the <tt>2</tt> subdirectory and rebooting, everything seems fine.
+Recreating the `2` subdirectory and rebooting, everything seems fine.

 The clue was on the [MS Connect site](http://connect.microsoft.com/SQLServer/feedback/details/573771/value-cannot-be-null).